kazemihabib/My-Listening-Practice-App/README.md

 ## Transcript cache

-On first run, after transcription you'll be asked whether to save the transcript.
+On first run you'll be asked whether to save the transcript.
 If saved, a `.chunks.json` file is placed next to the audio file.
 On subsequent runs you'll be prompted to use the cached version or regenerate.

 ## Models